Madhe Sahaba Agitation: Madhe Sahaba Agitation of 1930s

-After the deflation of the Khilafat movement in the 1920s, the clerics had lost their support in public and Muslims started to follow modern minds like Muhammad Ali Jinnah.
-To keep themselves relevant, the Deobandi clergy that was politically ambitious established a militant Deobandi organization, Majlis-i-Ahrar-i-Islam, in 1931.
-This organization can be considered as predecessor of Sipah-e-Sahaba Pakistan (SSP).
-They first agitated against the Ahmedis in Kashmir and then they were looking for an opportunity.
-It was provided by Molana Abdul shakoor Lakhnavi who now had established a seminary in Lucknow in 1931 right on the route of the yearly Shia procession, called Dar-ul-Mubalaghin.
-Molana Abdul Shakoor wrote many books and pamphlets and had debates with Shia clerics.
-As paper had become available in plenty, these writings spread all over subcontinent and caused incidents of violence, though negligible compared to what was happening in UP.
+After the decline of the Khilafat Movement in the 1920s, the clergy lost its influence over the public, and many Muslims began following modern leaders like Muhammad Ali Jinnah.
+In an effort to remain politically relevant, the politically ambitious Deobandi clergy established a militant organisation, Majlis-i-Ahrar-i-Islam, in 1931.
+This organisation is considered a predecessor of Sipah-e-Sahaba Pakistan (SSP).

+Initially, Majlis-i-Ahrar-i-Islam agitated against the Ahmadis in Kashmir, but they soon sought another cause.
+An opportunity arose through Molana Abdul Shakoor Lakhnavi, who had established a seminary, Dar-ul-Mubalaghin, in Lucknow in 1931, strategically located on the route of the annual Shia procession.
+Molana Abdul Shakoor wrote numerous books and pamphlets and engaged in debates with Shia clerics.
+With the increased availability of paper, his writings spread across the subcontinent, leading to incidents of violence, though on a smaller scale compared to the situation in Uttar Pradesh.
 Dhulipala says:

 "The problem broke out with renewed vigour in 1936 on Ashura day when two Sunnis disobeyed orders and publicly recited Charyari in the city centre of Lucknow.
 They were arrested and prosecuted, but then on Chhelum day more Sunnis took part in reciting Charyari and fourteen were arrested.
 This led to a new agitation by the Lucknow Sunnis in favour of reciting these verses publicly, which came to be known as Madhe Sahaba".

-The government appointed the Allsop committee which endorsed the decision of the Piggott committee.
-The Allsop committee report was published in March 1938 and was rejected by the Deobandi ulema.
+The government appointed the Allsop Committee, which upheld the decision of the Piggott Committee.
+The Allsop Committee's report was published in March 1938 but was rejected by the Deobandi ulema.
 Mushirul Hasan says:

 "It turned violent in May–June 1937, when frenzied mobs in Lucknow and Ghazipur went on a rampage.
 Trouble in Ghazipur was instigated by a party of Sunnis from Jaunpur.
 Enraged mobs burnt and looted property.
 They killed at will.
 The summer of discontent rumbled on as sectarian strife, hitherto dormant, turned into a common occurrence in the daily lives of Lucknawis.
 There was more trouble during the next two years, fuelled by a government-appointed committee's ruling against Madh-e Sahaba in Lucknow.
 All hell broke loose.
 Husain Ahmad Madani (1879–1957), principal of the renowned seminary at Deoband along with other Jam'iyat al-'Ulama' leaders, jumped into the fray.
 He advocated civil disobedience.
 Thousands paid heed to his call and courted arrest.
 Though a fervent advocate of secular nationalism and a principled critic of the «two-nation theory», he stirred sectarian passions unabashedly.
 He spoke at a public meeting in Lucknow on 17 March 1938 sharing the platform with the firebrand head of the Dar al-Muballighin, Maulvi 'Abdul Shakoor, and Maulana Zafarul Mulk, chief exponent of Madh-e Sahaba in Lucknow".